nicolenair/visualizemybookshelf/README.md

 python manage.py runserver
 ```

-And you should be good to go
+Then navigate to http://127.0.0.1:8000/ in your browser and you should be good to go

 ## Brief Intro to Site Navigation